 - installation of a 32,000L fluorine free foam tank

 - construction of a new shore-based pump house and operations control room building.

 The project commenced with demolition of old infrastructure in January 2021 and will conclude in late 2021.

-Works being undertaken during March involve the construction of the water tank and control building.
+Works being undertaken during May 2021 involve the completion of steelwork to pump shed slab and pour slab, the water tank installation and installation of in-ground pipework.